Hope House (SARC 24hrs)

 Our team of crisis workers are also contactable 24 hours a day, seven days a week, 365 days a year, on 0300 421 8400.

 Depending on when the sexual assault took place, we can offer a forensic medical examination to collect evidence.
 This will be carried out by a specially trained doctor or nurse.

 If you are unsure or not ready to report the assault to the police, forensic evidence can still be collected and stored by the SARC for up to two years.

 - Gender: Women, men and non-binary survivors

 We offer free and confidential support and advice.
 We will only share your details with other services or agencies with your permission, unless there is a concern that you or anyone else is at risk of serious harm.

 If you are under 18 years of age we have a legal duty to share your information with social services.

-1 SARC Manager, 10 Crisis Workers and an Administrator.
+1 SARC Manager, 1 Clinical Director, 7 Crisis Workers, 1 Administrator.

 The SARC also works with doctors and nurses who provide the medical service and examination when required.